twitter-together/action/docs/03-apply-for-access-to-the-twitter-ads-api.md

 #### Tell us more about your strategic customers/advertisers\*

 > The app is for self-use only.
-THere are not strategic customers/advertisers.
+There are not strategic customers/advertisers.

 ### `#Product`